 The Walter Camp Coach of the Year is selected by the nation’s 129 Football Bowl Subdivision head coaches and sports information directors.
 This prestigious award is bestowed upon an individual who has distinguished himself as a great teacher and role model on and off the field.

-2017 Coach of the Year ~ Mark Richt, University of Miami
+2018 Coach of the Year ~ Nick Saban, University of Alabama

-Mark Richt, head coach of the University of Miami Hurricanes, has been named the Walter Camp 2017 Coach of the Year.
+Nick Saban, head coach of the University of Alabama Crimson Tide, is the Walter Camp 2018 Coach of the Year.
 The Walter Camp Coach of the Year is selected by the nation’s 130 Football Bowl Subdivision head coaches and sports information directors.